Pratham-code-01/AI-vs-Human-Image-Detector/README.md

-# AI vs Human Image Detector - Backend & GUI
+# AI vs Human Image Detector

 This project is a deep learning-based image classifier that predicts whether an uploaded image is **AI-generated or Human-made** using a trained Convolutional Neural Network (CNN) model.
 It provides a **Graphical User Interface (GUI) using Tkinter** for easy image upload and classification.